-In Texas the focus is on brisket, beef ribs and cabrito (al pastor).
+In Texas, the focus is on brisket, beef ribs, and cabrito (al pastor).
 This recipe is, in my opinion, the best place to start for brisket (beef ribs and cabrito I will save for another day).
-For the seasoning rub, I use a ratio of 1/2 kosher salt and 1/2 16 gauge grind black pepper (yes,that’s a thing).
+For the seasoning rub, I use a ratio of 1/2 kosher salt and 1/2 16 mesh grind black pepper (yes, that’s a thing).
 That’s it!
 Technique and meat quality are paramount.

 Keeping it Simple

-The first step to great BBQ brisket is to master the trim, the seasoning, and smoke the meat before you add sauces or mops.
-I am a purist when eating brisket (though I do make my own jalapeño BBQ sauce for parties) and prefer my slices unadulterated or with a small pinch of Maldon sea salt.
-Smoking a brisket means taking the time to pull it off-the better part of an entire day.
+The first step to great BBQ brisket is to master the trim, seasoning, and smoke before adding sauces or mops.
+I am a purist when eating brisket (though I make my own jalapeño BBQ sauce for parties) and prefer my slices unadulterated or with a small pinch of Maldon sea salt.
+Smoking a brisket means taking the time or the better part of the day.

 What You’ll Learn

 Read through this whole recipe before you begin.